By Lamarcus Coleman

 Statistical Arbitrage is one of the most recognizable quantitative trading strategies.
 Though several variations exist, the basic premise is that despite two securities being random walks, their relationship is not random, thus yielding a trading opportunity.
 A key concern of implementing any version of statistical arbitrage is the process of pair selection.

 Part II: Understanding K-Means

-In this post, we will survey a machine learning technique to address the issue of pair selection.
+In this post, we will survey a machine learning for trading model to address the issue of pair selection.